-Pay close attention to the do's and don'ts of parent pick-up and drop-off listed below.
-We at Creslane want these times of the day to run efficiently and smoothly to save you time, but more than that, we want your children to be SAFE.
+We want these times of the day to run efficiently and smoothly to save you time, but more than that, we want your children to be SAFE.
 As a friendly reminder we ask that you treat our staff and safety patrol members with respect.
 They are working hard for the safety of your children.

 DO DON'T Pull-up as far forward as you can so you are right behind the car in front of you.
 Please do not drop your child off at school before 7:45.
 They can not enter the building until 7:50 and there won't be supervision before 7:45.
 Stay in your car.
 Use a designated parking spot if your child needs help loading/unloading.
 Have your children ready to exit the vehicle quickly.
-Please do not park in the crosswalks, on the grass, or along marked curbs in the parking lot.
+Do not park on the grass or along marked curbs in the parking lot.
 USE THE CROSSWALKS, and wait for a safety patrol student to stop oncoming traffic.
-Please do not park in a disabled parking sp ace without a placard clearly displayed.
+Do not park in a disabled parking space without a placard clearly displayed.
 Wait in the designated parent waiting area if you are not in your car.
-Please do not block crosswalks or intersections while waiting in the pick-up lane Park in designated spaces, not along curbs that block parked cars from exiting.
-Please do not walk through traffic to cross the parking lot or the street.
+Do not block crosswalks or intersections while waiting in the pick-up lane.
+Park in designated spaces, not along curbs that block parked cars from exiting.
+Do not walk through traffic to cross the parking lot or the street.
 Use the crosswalks.
 Have children load vehicles on the curb side (depending on what drive through lane you are using this could be the passenger or the driver's side) Please do not cross traffic at the exit to the parking lot. (right lane turns right, left lane turns left)